 The adipose tissue contains lipids that have a relatively low thermal conductivity.
 This extra layer does not conduct heat from the whale’s body, therefore not losing it to the surrounding waters.
-This is the reason why blubber helps to keep whales warm.
+This is the reason why fat helps to keep whales warm.

 Why do Animals Need Blubber?

 Plenty of warm-blooded mammals live in icy environments, which is the primary reason they need fat to survive.

 This is the case with seals, whales, and sea lions.
 All of these animals have to endure freezing environments.
-These animals find their food in these areas, and it is where they have historically lived.
+These animals find their food in the areas where they have historically lived.

-These marine mammals have a layer of blubber, which is essentially a layer of fat tissues.
+These marine mammals have a layer of blubber, a layer of fat tissues.
 These tissues insulate the body from losing essential heat.

-Marine animals usually develop these tissues over their life as a way of keeping them warm.
+Marine animals usually develop these tissues over their life to keep them warm.
 These tissues are not made just through the food that they eat.
 It is a physical characteristic that mammals have to develop.

 There are several reasons why sea mammals need blubber.

 Blubber Regulates Blood Flow

 Unlike other fat tissue, blubber is vascularized.
-The blubber has a higher number of blood vessels than other typical layers of fat in the body.
+The fat has more blood vessels than distinct layers in the body.

 The layers of fat have more blood vessels for the sole purpose of temperature regulation.
 It is much easier to lose heat while in water than on land.

-Without blubber, sea mammals would have a difficult time regulating their body temperatures.
-Water temperatures are always fluctuating, and never one temperature for long.
-The marine mammals use blubber to keep their body temperatures in check compared to the sea around them.
+Without fat, sea mammals would have difficulty regulating their body temperatures.
+Water temperatures are constantly fluctuating, and never one temperature for long.
+Marine mammals use fat to keep their body temperatures in check compared to the sea around them.

-When the whale gets deeper into the water or migrates to colder regions, the water temperature drops considerably.
+The water temperature drops considerably when the whale gets deeper into the water or migrates to colder regions.